 Microdermabrasion Treatment Aftercare

-Following your microdermabrasion treatment, you can return to your normal routine immediately, though you may be advised to avoid prolonged sun exposure and to wear an SPF to protect your skin.
+Following your microdermabrasion treatment, you can return to your normal routine immediately without any recovery time or downtime.
+It will be best to avoid prolonged sun exposure and to wear an SPF to protect your skin.
 Side effects from microdermabrasion are usually mild and may include some hyperpigmentation or light bruising from the suction handpiece.
 These will diminish shortly.

-We encourage you to call our office at (610) 896-6666 to set up a consultation with our aesthetician, Shawn Wiesen.
+Learn more about microdermabrasion in Philadelphia by arranging an appointment at Main Line Institute of Plastic Surgery.
+We encourage you to call our office at (610) 896-6666 to set up a consultation.